 Computer science professionals enter their careers from a variety of paths.
 The most traditional way to become a software engineer is by earning a bachelor's degree, gaining internship experience, then entering the job market.
 Software engineers may also begin their education with an associate degree, later transferring to a bachelor's program.

 Some software engineers learn programming and computer science essentials through self-study and practice.
 While independent learners can access a wealth of free programming information online, learning on your own takes a significant amount of time.

 Furthermore, self-taught software engineers may face hiring challenges, as employers tend to prefer applicants with formal education.
-Self-taught tech professionals can boost their resumes with bootcamps, internships, and certifications.
+Self-taught tech professionals can boost their resumes with bootcamps, internships, projects, and certifications.